Jonathan Hefney: Tampa Bay Buccaneers

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 Failing to make an NFL team, the Winnipeg Blue Bombers of the CFL signed Hefney on May 28, 2009.
 He recorded 66 tackles and four interceptions his rookie season, earning Eastern Division Rookie of the Year and All-Star honors.
 However Hefney left the next year to play in the NFL again.

 Detroit Lions

 His time in the NFL that year was short however as Hefney was signed by the Detroit Lions on January 4, 2010, and released on September 4, 2010.
 He was re-signed to the practice squad on September 6, and released on September 23.

-Winnipeg Blue Bombers (II)
+Winnipeg Blue Bombers (second stint)

 He returned to the Blue Bombers four days after being released by the Detroit Lions.
 The 2011 Winnipeg Blue Bombers season saw Hefney as part of the self-titled "Swaggerville" defence that was arguably tops in the league.
 That season, Hefney won his second nod as a CFL East Division all-star, and was then named to his second CFL All-Star team a short time later.
 Hefney was named a CFL East Division all-star again in 2012.
 Just prior to the start of June 2013 training camp, Hefney was charged with marijuana possession in his home state of South Carolina.
 He was released by the Bombers on June 15, 2013.
 Hefney played three full seasons and parts of a fourth with the Winnipeg Blue Bombers.